Saturday, April 29, 2017

 This is a meat filled, deep fried pastry that is sort of like a deep fried empanada.
 The dough is a butter and egg rich pastry, and the filling is seasoned ground lamb or beef.
 This is a large recipe.
 In some ways, if you are going to go to the trouble of making it, you might as well make a lot.
 The unfried pastries can be frozen in a single sheet, and put in a freezer bag for cooking at a later time.
 Both the dough and the filling can be made ahead of time and kept in the refrigerator for a few days.
 You can also prepare these up to shaping and hold in the refrigerator up to 24 hours before frying, so if it is more convenient to make them in the morning and fry for dinner, that is possible.
 I honestly don't know exactly how many this makes, I think it is close to 100, because someone is always eating them as I place them on the platter.

 1 pound salted butter, softened

 3 pounds ground lamb or beef

 18 cloves garlic, peeled and minced

 oil for frying

 In a large bowl, mix the flour, butter, and egg.
-Mix in the milk, until a soft, pliable dough is formed.
+Mix in 1 1/2 cups milk, until a soft, pliable dough is formed.
+Add more milk, a little at a time, if necessary.
 Set aside in a cool place, or in a bag in the refrigerator while making the muffroom.